Patricia Woodlock

-Patricia Woodlock (born Mary Winifred Woodlock; 25 October 1873 – after 1930) was a British artist and suffragette who was imprisoned seven times, including serving the longest suffragette prison sentence in 1908 (solitary confinement for three months); she was awarded a Women's Social and Political Union (WSPU) Hunger Strike Medal for Valour.
+Patricia Woodlock (born Mary Winifred Woodlock; 25 October 1873 – 1961) was a British artist and suffragette who was imprisoned seven times, including serving the longest suffragette prison sentence in 1908 (solitary confinement for three months); she was awarded a Women's Social and Political Union (WSPU) Hunger Strike Medal for Valour.
 Her harsh sentence caused outrage among supporters and inspired others to join the protests.
-Her release was celebrated in Liverpool and London and drawn as a dreadnought warship, on the cover of the WSPU Votes for Women newsletter.
+Her release was celebrated in Liverpool and London and drawn as a dreadnought warship, on the cover of the WSPU Votes for Women newspaper.

 Early life

 She was born Mary Winifred Woodlock in 1873 to an Irish socialist father David Woodlock, originally from Tipperary, who was also an artist, and his wife, Mary Teresa (née Martin).
 Known as "Patricia", she had three younger siblings: a decade younger sister, Evangeline; an eight years younger brother, Charles; and a two years younger brother, David Sarsfield Woodlock.
 Charles Woodlock reportedly became a Jesuit priest.
 Patricia was educated at Mount Vernon Convent.
 Woodlock became a member of the Independent Labour Party.

-Her family home was 46 Nicander Road, Sefton Park, then at the time of her arrest in 1907 she lived at 2 South John Street and later at 27 South Humber Street, Liverpool.
+Her family home was 46 Nicander Road, Sefton Park.
+At the time of her arrest in 1907 she lived at 2 South John Street, and later at 27 South Humber Street, Liverpool.